ans-group/basebot/docs/getting-started.md

 - Install Flutter? *(Yes - Unless you already have Flutter installed)*

-- Create and link Firebase project? *(Yes, you will be asked to sign in with a Google Account - If you select no you will will need to manually create a firebase project with IOS and Android apps, see [Firebase Registration](./documents/firebase-registration/README.md).)*
+- Create and link Firebase project? *(Yes, you will be asked to sign in with a Google Account - If you select no you will will need to manually create a firebase project with IOS and Android apps.)*

-- Paste your Direct Line secret *(This was created earlier during the [Azure Bot Channels Registration](./documents/bot-registration/README.md) process.)*
+- Paste your Direct Line secret *(This was created earlier during the [Azure Bot Channels Registration](#bot-channels-registration) process.)*

 - Paste your Endpoint Url *(This is the Url of the Azure Webapp hosting the Bot server, it can be found in the template.deployment outputs)*